-For a bank to loan money to you, they need some form of security for the Loan whilst the home is under construction.
-In the case of a conventional home, this is normally a mortgage on the land plus the portion of the home that has been constructed to date.
+For a bank to loan money to you, they need some form of security for the Loan while the home is under construction.
+In the case of a conventional home, this is usually a mortgage on the land plus the portion of the house that has been constructed to date.

 With offsite building, the bank ONLY has your land as security during construction.
-As the main portion of the home is not built on different premises to the mortgaged block of land.
-This means that the bank has no mortgage, and therefore no security, on the home whilst under construction.
+As the central portion of the home is not built on different premises to the mortgaged block of land.
+This means that the bank has no mortgage, and therefore no security, on the home while under construction.

 In the case of the modular building method, we find that most banks will not release progress payments until the home is permanently fixed onsite or until the final completion of the project.

 So, how do I get my relocatable home financed?

 To overcome the issue as to a lack of security, most modular builders negotiate with the bank to amend the standard payment terms.